mui/tech-challenge-react/README.md

 Congratulations, you have completed the first implementation of the component in the first phase.
 Now, it's time to push it to production!

-Fast forward months and hours of iteration on the component, you might reach a state close to same [Combo Box](http://0.0.0.0:3002/components/autocomplete/) component that we were running in production around January 2021.
+Fast forward months and hours of iteration on the component, you might reach a state close to the same [Combo Box](http://0.0.0.0:3002/components/autocomplete/) component that we were running in production around January 2021.

 This second phase is about handling a fake GitHub issue a developer has just opened.